jian-he/ambari-vagrant/centos7.2/README.md

     ```

 ## Step 3 - Start Yarn-DNS, Rest API server and UI server
 Select a host where you want to start Yarn-DNS and Rest API server.
-I recommand to pick `c7202.ambari.apache.org` as that can avoid addional steps to edit configs.
+I recommand to pick `c7202.ambari.apache.org` as that can avoid additional steps to edit configs.
 * Login to host `c7202`
     ```
     vagrant ssh c7202